-There is no provision for grace periods extending approval for the conduct of the research beyond the expiration date of IRB approval or determination of exemption.
+There is no provision for grace periods extending approval for the conduct of the research beyond the expiration date of IRB approval.
 When continuing review and approval does not occur on or before the expiration date, approval expires and the investigator must suspend research activities, including participant recruitment, enrollment, data collection and/or analysis unless it is determined to be in the best interests of enrolled subjects to continue participating in the research.
 New subjects cannot be enrolled in a study for which approval has expired.

 Continuing participation of already-enrolled subjects in research during the period when IRB approval has lapsed may be appropriate when, for example, withholding of the research interventions poses an increased risk to the subjects or when the interventions hold out the prospect of direct benefit to the subjects.
 The determination of whether it is in the subjects' best interests to continue in the research may initially be made by the investigator.
 For clinical research, this determination should be made in consultation with the subjects' treating physician, when appropriate.
-If the investigator finds that it is in the best interests for one or more subjects to continue the research interventions, he or she must inform the IRB as soon as possible and request
+If the investigator finds that it is in the best interests for one or more subjects to continue the research interventions, he or she must inform the IRB as soon as possible and request confirmation of agreement per RR410 - Protocol Deviations and Noncompliances.
+The determination that it is in their best interest to continue participation may be made for enrolled subjects as a group or for individual subjects.